Governor Thomas Johnson High School

 Governor Thomas Johnson High School (GTJHS) is a four-year public high school in Frederick, Maryland, United States.
-The school is home to the Academy of Fine Arts, an auditioned-only visual and performing arts program for talented students in Frederick County from Grades 9th to 12th.
-The school is also home to the naval Junior Reserve Officers' Training Corps for Frederick County.
+The school is home to the Academy for the Fine Arts, an audition-only visual and performing arts program for talented students in Frederick County from grades 9-12.
+The school is also home to the naval Junior Reserve Officers' Training Corps for Frederick County (NJROTC).

 Thomas Johnson

-The school is named after former Maryland Governor Thomas Johnson who was the first post-colonial governor of the state.
+The school is named after former Maryland Governor Thomas Johnson, who was the first post-colonial governor of the state.
 He was also a delegate to the Continental Congress and an associate justice of the Supreme Court.
-Johnson himself received no formal education and taught himself the law while working for an attorney and qualified at age 28.
+Johnson himself received no formal early education, and was educated at home alongside his 11 siblings.

 Buildings

-The school is located on Maryland Route 355, north of 14th Street, and southeast of U.S. Route 15.
+The school is located on Maryland Route 355, north of 14th Street and southeast of U.S. Route 15.
 The building has 292940 sqft of space located on 40 acre of land.
 The address is 1501 N. Market Street in Frederick, MD 21701.